 DLT 199 Special Topics (variable) 1-8 credits.
 This course is designed to address the specific needs of individuals.
 It will enable the students to upgrade their technical skills through part-time enrollment in units of instruction that are currently available through the program's full-time preemployment curriculum.
 Permission of the instructor is required.

 DLT 262 Fixed Restorative Techniques 4 credits.
-This laboratory technique course covers the fabrication of different types of fixed prosthodontia, both crown and bridge and ceramic.
-Skill development for both quality and efficiency are emphasized.
+This laboratory technique course covers the fabrication of porcelain fused to metal crows and bridges and all porcelain (no tetal).
+Veneers, inlays, onlays, and crowns.
+Skill development of quality and efficiency are emphasized.
+PREREQ: COMPLETION OF DLT 152, DLT 154, AND DLT 155 WITH A C OR BETTER.

 DLT 263 Removable Prosthodontics 2 credits.
-This didactic course is a continuation of DLT 133 and 151.
-Topics covered deal with different types of removable prosthodontic appliances, complete denture to partial denture, plastic vs. porcelain teeth, pour vs. split mold, overdentures, attachments and repairs among other topics.
+This lecture course is a continuation of DLT 133 and 151.
+Topics covered deal with different types of removable prosthodontic appliances, complete denture to partial denture, plastic vs. porcelain teeth, pour vs. split mold, and repairs among other topics.
+PREREQ: COMPLETION OF DLT 151, DLT 153, AND DLT 155 WITH A C OR BETTER.

 DLT 283 Dental Externship Seminar 2 credits.
-This seminar is designed to provide the student enrolled in either DLT 282 or 284, an opportunity to share their practical experiences and integrate the didactic and laboratory instruction into the practical experiences.
+This seminar is designed to provide the student enrolled in either DLT 282 or 284, an opportunity to share their practical experiences and integrate the lecture and laboratory instruction into the practical experiences.
+PREREQ: COMPLETION OF DLT 261, DLT 262, DLT 263, AND DLT 264 WITH A C OR BETTER.

 DLT 299 Advanced Directed Studies 1-8 credits (variable).
 This course is designed to meet specific needs of the student through individual work under faculty guidance.
 Instructor permission is required.